Key takeaways

 Does insurance cover Repatha?

-According to Repatha’s manufacturer, Amgen, the drug is covered for 98% of people with commercial insurance, 93% of people with Medicaid, and 85% of people with Medicare.
+Repatha’s manufacturer, Amgen, reports that commercial insurance covers the drug for 98% of patients, while Medicaid covers 93% and Medicare covers 85%.
 However, most people may need to go through extra steps to get coverage.
 Amgen states that only about 3 in 10 commercial insurance plans don’t require prior authorization for Repatha coverage.
-For example, UnitedHealthcare’s 2025 Prescription Drug List includes Repatha and Repatha Sureclick, but both forms of the drug require prior authorization and step therapy.
+For example, UnitedHealthcare’s Prescription Drug List includes Repatha and Repatha Sureclick, but both forms require prior authorization and step therapy.

 The cost of Repatha can vary by company and specific plan.
 Under some UnitedHealthcare commercial insurance plans, Repatha is a Tier 2 drug, meaning it can cost more than generic or preferred medications but less than Tier 3 medications.
-In some Blue Cross and Blue Shield of Texas plans, Repatha is a preferred brand-name medication, and coinsurance is between 30% and 35% of the drug cost.
+In some Blue Cross and Blue Shield of Texas plans, Repatha is a preferred brand-name medication, and copays range from $20-$60 per prescription based on pharmacy.

 How to save money on Repatha